The glorious vineyards of Northants…

 You read this right.
 We have a couple of corkers right here in the Shire just waiting for you to visit.

-It’s English wine week on May 25, so we thought it’d be as good an opportunity as any to learn a little more about vino and celebrate our local wine producers.
-Yup, you read that right, there are two amazing vineyards right here on our doorstep in good old Northants.
+It’s English wine week still, so we thought it’d be as good an opportunity as any to learn a little more about vino and celebrate our local wine producers.
+Yup, you read that right, there are a few amazing vineyards right here on our doorstep in good old Northants.

 1/ Priorities please, first let’s read a few wine facts and raise a glass of English Sparkling Wine to Brit scientist* Christopher Merret, who put the fizz into flat old wine way back in 1662.